19hours/sg-statutes/Acts/Cinematograph Film Hire Duty Act.md

 ### Imposition of film-hire duty on renting of films

-4\.—(1) Notwithstanding any tax, duty, fee or other charge leviable in connection with the import and censorship of films, or with the exhibition of films on which a charge is made for admission to that exhibition or with any other business relating to films under the provisions of any other written law, there shall be levied, collected and paid to the Director-General, a film-hire duty in respect of the proceeds derived or deemed for the purposes of this Act to have been derived from the renting of films but excluding goods and services tax charged thereon.
+4\.—(1) Notwithstanding any tax, duty, fee or other charge leviable in connection with the import and classification or re‑classification of films, or with the exhibition of films on which a charge is made for admission to that exhibition or with any other business relating to films under the provisions of any other written law, there shall be levied, collected and paid to the Director-General, a film-hire duty in respect of the proceeds derived or deemed for the purposes of this Act to have been derived from the renting of films but excluding goods and services tax charged thereon.

 [23/79; 31/93]

+[Act 25 of 2018 wef 29/04/2019]

 (2) Film-hire duty shall be assessed in accordance with section 9 and shall be payable in 4 instalments not later than one month after the last day of March, June, September and December in any year or after each period of 13 weeks in any year.